 Resend Integration

 Resend is an email API designed specifically for developers that simplifies the process of sending, tracking, and managing transactional emails.
-It helps developers focus on building applications without diving into the complexities of email infrastructure.
+It helps developers focus on building applications without delving into the complexities of email infrastructure.

 - Email subscription and notifications